Traditional BSN Pathway | Admissions

 The following are other important aspects of completing prerequisite courses outside of Ohio State:

-• Students taking prerequisite courses at institutions that do not award grades on a +/- scale must earn a grade of B or higher in each of the prerequisite courses in order to be eligible for admission.
+• Students taking prerequisite courses at institutions that do not award grades on a +/- scale must earn a grade of B or higher in each of the prerequisite courses to be eligible for admission.

 • General (GEN), special (SPL), or technical (TECH) credit will not satisfy prerequisite requirements.